 King said that he wrote the first forty pages of Rage in high school, but he also said he began writing Rage in earnest during the summer of 1966 right after he graduated from high school, and he’s also said that he finished its first draft in early 1971.
 Additionally, there’s a very long and winding road from this 1971 draft (then called Getting It On) to the version that would eventually be published in 1977 as Rage.

-First, once King had a finished manuscript, he read The Parallax View and thought it sounded a lot like his book because both feature protagonists whose steadily declining mental health leads them to an act of violence (taking his class hostage in Rage, political assassination in Parallax — King would write his own political assassination novel with The Dead Zone).
+The book first enters view when King had a finished manuscript around 1971.
+He read The Parallax View and thought it sounded a lot like his book because both featured protagonists whose steadily declining mental health led them to an act of violence (taking his class hostage in Rage, political assassination in Parallax — King would write his own political assassination novel with The Dead Zone).
 So, he wrote a query letter to Doubleday, addressed to “The Editor of The Parallax View”, who was out sick that day, so the letter landed on the desk of editor Bill Thompson.
 Acquisitions at Doubleday had to be approved by their publishing board and King, probably with Thompson’s input, made revisions to Rage to make the board more likely to say “yes.”

 They didn’t.
-Rage wouldn’t see print until 1977 when it was published under Richard Bachman’s name, and for the 7 years between 1977 and 1984 when King was outed as Bachman, he was very careful to erase all mentions of Getting It On/Rage in order to protect his Bachman identity.
-And it’s almost guaranteed that King took another editorial pass, although who knows how extensive, on the book before it was published in 1977.
-So what we have is a book started around 1966, finished in 1971, and reworked and edited many times over the next six years.
+It wouldn’t see print until 1977 and for the 7 years between 1977 and 1984, when King was outed as Bachman, he was very careful to erase all mentions of Getting It On/Rage in order to protect his Bachman identity.
+It’s almost guaranteed that King took another editorial pass over the course of those years, although who knows how extensive.
+So what we have is a book started around 1966, finished in 1971, and reworked and edited at least twice over the next six years.

 But memories of high school were still fresh in King’s mind when he began writing Rage, which was a more mature version of the stories he used to write in grade school that featured his classmates taking over their elementary school before being gunned down by the National Guard.
 In Rage, Charlier Decker, a high school senior, gets called into the principal’s office and suspended for beating his chemistry teacher with a wrench.
 Charlie walks to his locker, takes out a gun, walks into his algebra class, and shoots the teacher.
 Then he shoots the history teacher.
 Then he takes the class hostage.
 Police surround the school and all the hostages agree that the enemy of their enemy is their friend and The Man is their real enemy.
 Unburdening themselves of their secret shames, Breakfast Club-style, they bare their hearts, beat a popular student into a catatonic state, and Charlie attempts suicide by cop.
 He fails and is sent to a mental institution.